KSK-2001/rubyrss/README.md

 The Main.rb file is the entry point of our RSS Reader Application.
 (An entry point is where the first instructions of a program are executed.)

-To run the program
+To run the program,
-use command
+use command:
 ruby main.rb